floriandejonckheere/falqon/docs/api_reference.md

 Use `Falqon::Queue#clear` to clear the queue.
 This deletes the queue and all its messages.
-It also resets the stats.
+It also resets the stats, but does not deregister the queue.

 ```ruby
 Falqon::Queue#clear